achkoe/growcontrol/Readme.md

 ## Tasks of software

-* soil moisture: regulate it
+* soil moisture: regulate different pots frrom a single water reservoir
 * temperature: measure it
 * humidity: measure it
 * fan: regulate it